Skip to content

 Logged events

-Audit log entries are modeled after the Elastic Common Schema (ECS) and cover three categories of events:
+Audit log entries are modeled after the Elastic Common Schema (ECS) and cover the following categories of events:

-Authentication User sign in and sign out on the EngFlow Build and Test UI
+Authentication auth User sign in and sign out on the EngFlow Build and Test UI

-IAM User creation, update, and deletion using the SCIM API
+IAM iam User creation, update, and deletion using the SCIM API

 Each entry is a JSON object that includes the event action and outcome, the email and roles of the user who performed the action, the source IP address, and the user agent string.